jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

    isovalentbgppeeringpolicy.isovalent.com/cilium-peer created
    ```

 3. At this point our peer sessions are not yet established.
-Next we'll apply the 'localAddress' parameter which tells Cilium which source address to use for its BGP peering sessions.
+Next we'll apply the *`localAddress`* parameter which tells Cilium which source address to use for its BGP peering sessions.
 This knob is comparable to IOS-XR's 'update-source' parameter.
    ```
    kubectl apply -f 03-bgp-node-override.yaml
    ```